Creating an effective SaaS marketing strategy isn’t easy.

-So if you’re struggling to get results with content, consider which stage in your marketing strategy needs the most work.
+So if you’re struggling to get results with content, consider which stage in your digital marketing strategy needs the most work.
 Determine what needs your target audience has in that stage, and focus your content efforts on addressing them.

 2. Boost Acquisition with Free Trials

 The ability to offer free trials is one advantage that SaaS companies have over those with a more traditional business model.

 A furniture store, for example, couldn’t just give all prospective buyers a free couch to try for 30 days — at least not without running into a logistical nightmare at the end of that trial period.

 For SaaS companies, this process is much easier.

 There’s nothing to return at the end of a trial, whether a user decides to move forward with a paid plan or not.